palinalif/TomoriBot/README.md

 ![Screenshots 4](img/scs/4th.png)

 <h3 align="center">...and much MORE!</h3>
-<p align="center">TomoriBot is currently in Beta, with new features currently in testing (please report through GitHub issues or the official Discord for any bugs!)</p>
+<p align="center">TomoriBot is currently in Beta, with new features such as Image Generation currently in testing (please report through GitHub issues or the official Discord for any bugs!)</p>

 <!-- GETTING STARTED -->